johnalexanderberg/SliceOfIce-React/README.md

 # A slice of ice

-Excercise in chopping up and animate an image.
+Excercise in chopping up and animate an image, made in React.

 [Check it out here](https://alexgelato.netlify.app).